16 tricks for cheaper train fares

 If you break it down to each actual unit cost, the average caps are:

-The Ofgem website has a full breakdown of the regional caps for all standing charges and units.
+This does vary based on where you live, though the Ofgem website has a full breakdown of the regional caps for all standing charges and units.

-What is the monthly price cap?
+What is the new average monthly energy bill?

 Despite Ofgem attempting to present the information in a way we understand, the total annual cap figure isn’t always the easiest to comprehend – especially since our energy use changes throughout the year but this cap only applies to three months,